-Co-operative Bank involves autonomous association of persons united voluntarily to meet their common economic, social and cultural needs through a jointly owned and democratically controlled enterprise.
+Co-operative Bank involves autonomous association of persons united voluntarily to meet common economic, social and cultural needs through a jointly owned & democratically controlled enterprise.
 Co-operative bank performs all the main banking functions of deposit mobilization, the supply of credit and provision of remittance facilities.

 Payment Banks are specialized banks to cater to the lower income groups and small businesses.
 The primary objective of payments Banks is to increase financial inclusion (to get more people into the banking system) by providing Small Savings Accounts, Payment or remittance services.
 Customers can open accounts in payment banks and deposit maximum Rs one lakhs in these accounts.

 Banks offers various services to its customers like savings & current account, Fixed deposits, credit cards and lots more.

 Almost all public and private sector banks in India have been dealing with bad loans on their balance sheets.
 By some estimates, these loans are approximately 7% of overall GDP for India.
 The government of India has been working hard with RBI to resolve these issues and GOI expects NPA problem to be substantially resolved by 2022.